You cannot make a new application to the Child Maintenance Service if the child and the parent with the main day-to-day

 Enforcing a child maintenance decision

-You can ask the court for help if your ex-partner does not pay any child maintenance they owe you.
+You can ask a court for help if the other parent does not pay any child maintenance they owe you.
 This is known as taking ‘enforcement action’.

-You cannot enforce an arrangement you’ve made yourself - you need to make it legally binding first.
+You cannot enforce a private child maintenance arrangement you’ve made yourself - you need to make it legally binding first.

 You can also ask the court to change an existing child maintenance decision or make a new one.